 To Avoid Conflict

+Social isolation and addiction is a power couple.
 Why do you think my friend went to the garage like a pouting adolescent when he wasn’t allowed to indulge his addictive behavior in the house?
 I think it’s because it was the devil he knew.
 Quiet, predictable and after a few tokes and swallows, the cigarettes and Jack went a long way toward deadening his pain.

 To Hide the Shame

 In active addiction, there is a kid-in-a-candy-shop aspect.
 I WANT IT NOW!
 When one takes the time to think about it, it’s embarrassing.
 Your daughter finds a half filled wine bottle in your winter boot.
 The spouse asks the dreaded question, “What happened to the bottle of brandy?”
 The women at book club say a little too nicely, “Sweetie, you’re slurring.”
 It’s mortifying.
-It is much easier for the addict to disconnect from the outside world, narrow their scope of activity and “hole up”.
+It is much easier for the addict to disconnect from the outside world and social interaction, narrow their scope of activity and “hole up”.

 Because Addiction is Running the Show